Alignment Risks from Capability-Seeking RL Training: Introduction

 \section{Introduction}

-The rapid advances of Large Language Models (LLMs) have brought amazing new capabilities \citep{guo2025deepseek,achiam2023gpt,touvron2023llama}, but they have also made a central challenge for AI safety more urgent: making sure they act in line with what people expect and value \citep{amodei2016concrete,huang2025trustworthiness}.
-The main approach to alignment has focused on stopping models from producing clearly harmful, biased, or toxic content \citep{gallegos2024bias,huang2025trustworthiness,zhou2024defending,dai2025breach}.
-Beyond preventing these explicit harms, however, a more subtle frontier of alignment research has recently gained prominence, investigating a sophisticated threat known as ``alignment faking'' \citep{greenblatt2024alignment} or ``AI scheming'' \citep{carlsmith2023scheming}.
-It has been shown that in certain strategic situations, such as simulated corporate environments, current models can learn to conceal their true intentions to achieve their goals \citep{greenblatt2024alignment,hammond2025multi,denison2024sycophancy}.
+The rapid advances of Large Language Models (LLMs) have brought remarkable new capabilities \citep{guo2025deepseek,achiam2023gpt,touvron2023llama}, but they have also made a central challenge for AI safety more urgent: making sure they act in line with what people expect and value \citep{amodei2016concrete,huang2025trustworthiness,zhou2026benchmarking}.
+The main approach to alignment has focused on stopping models from producing clearly harmful, biased, or toxic content \citep{gallegos2024bias,huang2025trustworthiness,huang2025position,dai2025breach}.
+Beyond preventing these explicit harms, however, recent alignment research has also investigated more strategic failure modes, including ``alignment faking'' \citep{greenblatt2024alignment} and ``AI scheming'' \citep{carlsmith2023scheming}.
+These studies show that model behavior can depend on incentives and evaluation context, including settings where models adjust their behavior under monitoring \citep{greenblatt2024alignment,hammond2025multi,denison2024sycophancy}.

-These foundational works on scheming provide crucial empirical proof of the phenomenon.
-However, it also brings several critical research gaps into sharp focus.
-First, the specific conditions that lead to the emergence of such misaligned behaviors are not yet well understood; it remains unclear what aspects of a training environment—such as its reward scheme or evaluation metrics—will act as catalysts for deception \citep{greenblatt2024alignment}.
+These foundational works motivate our study, but they also bring several critical research gaps into sharp focus.
+First, the specific conditions that lead to learned exploitative behaviors are not yet well understood; it remains unclear what aspects of a training environment---such as its reward scheme or evaluation metrics---can reinforce shortcuts \citep{greenblatt2024alignment}.
 Second, a systematic methodology is needed to study these behaviors in a controlled manner, moving beyond complex, holistic case studies \citep{malmqvist2025winning,greenblatt2024alignment,denison2024sycophancy,williams2024targeted}.
-Third, this emergent misalignment has been observed almost exclusively in ultra-large, proprietary models like Claude Opus, leaving it unclear whether these strategic capabilities can also be realized in smaller, sub-10B models \citep{schoen2025stress,greenblatt2024alignment,phuong2025evaluating}.
+Third, much of the evidence for these strategic behaviors comes from ultra-large, proprietary models like Claude Opus, leaving it unclear whether related exploitative behaviors can also be realized in smaller, sub-10B models under standard RL training \citep{schoen2025stress,greenblatt2024alignment,phuong2025evaluating}.